pzim-devdata/tahoma/README.md

 - 100% functional with ChatGPT

-## If you want to Test and Install tahoma and tahoma-gpt in a virtual environnement go [there](https://github.com/pzim-devdata/tahoma-gpt)
+## If you want to Test and Install tahoma with tahoma-gpt in a virtual environnement go [there](https://github.com/pzim-devdata/tahoma-gpt)

 ![Picture tahoma-gpt](https://github.com/pzim-devdata/tahoma/blob/main/picture_tahoma-gpt.png)